Ericonaldo/Sports-Analytics-Challenge/README.md

 #### Deep Learning Solution

-This solution is only for all the 4 questions.
+This solution is for all the 4 questions.

 For time limit, I can only design some simple networks without further fine-tuning.